Nil-Store/nil-store/spec.md

 Row `i` has two 1 MiB windows **W₂i** and **W₂i+1**; their Merkle root is `h_row[i]`.
 Their limb sums form `Δ_row[i]`, committed as `delta_head[i]` (§ 3.7).
 **Merkle arity (normative option):** Implementations MAY use a higher‑arity (e.g., 16‑ary) tree to reduce path length; if so, the sibling count and witness encoding MUST be reflected in § 4.3.1 and Annex B KATs.

+**Informative (relationship to NilFS shards).** Reed–Solomon shards (metaspec §3.2) are **data‑layer** units that determine where bytes live on the network.
+After a shard reaches an SP, the shard’s bytes are sealed into **sectors** and committed per this section.
+PoS² operates on the sealed sector’s **row/column** layout (2 MiB rows, 64 B leaves) independent of how many NilFS shards contributed bytes to that sector.
+In other words: NilFS sharding affects placement and repair; PoS² attests to liveness and integrity of whatever bytes are sealed in the sector.

 \### 4.2 Challenge Derivation (Beacon Mix)

 For epoch counter `ctr` and chain beacon block‑hash `B_t`: